agneevX/home-assistant/README.md

 ### Netgear Orbi integration

-Using custom firmware and bash scripts, router stats like internet usage can be integrated into Home Assistant.
+With custom firmware and using bash scripts, router stats like internet usage can be integrated into Home Assistant.

 <details><summary>Expand</summary>